Canon TS9120 Review

 When it came to things like graphs, charts, and images printed on normal paper stock, we found the TS9120 to be about in line with the quality of other comparable inkjet printers.
 It produces good detail and color accuracy, but can often make darker areas a little grainy.
 This quality would be more than passable for any printed reports you may need, but if you print a lot of color graphs you might want to upgrade to a good color laser like the HP Color LaserJet Pro MFP M281fdw instead.

 The TS9120 is a relatively slow printer.
 However, for those looking for a printer that can handle both text and photos, that sacrifice in speed probably won't mean much.

 In our testing the TS9120 produced about 12 pages per minute when printing single-sided, black and white text pages.
 This pales in comparison to superfast laser like the HP LaserJet Pro M402n, which can spit out 25 pages a minute.
 However, unless you're constantly printing 20+ page documents, we doubt you'll find this speed limiting.

-Listing for $200 and often selling for as little as half that, the Canon TS9120 is a great value for those that want to be able to print good photos and high-quality text from the same device.
+The Canon TS9120 is a great value for those that want to be able to print good photos and high-quality text from the same device.
 If you print a lot of non-photo color pages (like graphs and charts), the TS9120's ink costs may be a dealbreaker, but for more photo-focused printers we think it is a great value.